-1 This Notice is given with respect to the residential lease, rental contract or tenancy with respec t to the Premises at
+- 1 This Notice is given with respect to the residential lease, rental contract or tenancy with respect to the Premises at \ - 2

-ment/unit/room number).
+\\\\\ (state address and apartment/unit/room number).

 Smoke kills more people in residential fires than the flames.
-Smoke alarms detect the presequence of smell it, especially when flames might not be in your line of sight. ence of smoke even before
+Smoke alarms detect the presence of smoke even before you can see it or smell it, especially when flames might not be in your line of sight.

-5 6 7 8 9 SMOKE DETECTORS: The building owner (Landlord) shall install functional smoke detected any common areas, as required by law.
-If the occupant of such Premises (Tenant), or any gwritten notice to Landlord that a smoke detector is not functional, Landlord shall provide, with the notice, any maintenance necessary to make that smoke detector functional.
-Tenant Responsibilities: Tenant shall maintain the smoke detectors in the Premises.
-Updetector in the Premises requires maintenance, Tenant agrees to immediately either necessary to make that smoke detector functional or provide Landlord with written not maintenance. overnment inspector, gives ithin 5 days after receipt of on discovery that a smoke provide any maintenance
+4 SMOKE DETECTORS: The building owner (Landlord) shall install functional smoke detectors in the Premises and in 5 any common areas, as required by law.
+If the occupant of such Premises (Tenant), or any government inspector, gives 6 written notice to Landlord that a smoke detector is not functional, Landlord shall provide, within 5 days after receipt of 7 the notice, any maintenance necessary to make that smoke detector functional.

+- 8 Tenant Responsibilities: Tenant shall maintain the smoke detectors in the Premises.
+Upon discovery that a smoke - 9 detector in the Premises requires maintenance, Tenant agrees to immediately either provide any maintenance 10 necessary to make that smoke detector functional or provide Landlord with written notice regarding the required 11 maintenance.

 Carbon monoxide is a gas created by incomplete burning of fuels.
-Carbon monoxide tasteless, but highly toxic.
-It can build up over time, with unrecognized symptoms such disorientation, or irritability eventually building to unconsciousness and fatal poisoning.
-Carbon the gas before it reaches dangerous levels.
-Examples of some carbon monoxide sour fireplaces, furnaces, appliances or cooking sources using coal, wood, oil, kerosene, or other are not carbon monoxide sources. ch as headaches, nausea, bon monoxide alarms warn rces are garages, heaters,
+Carbon monoxide is colorless, odorless and tasteless, but highly toxic.
+It can build up over time, with unrecognized symptoms such as headaches, nausea, disorientation, or irritability eventually building to unconsciousness and fatal poisoning.
+Carbon monoxide alarms warn of the gas before it reaches dangerous levels.
+Examples of some carbon monoxide sources are garages, heaters, fireplaces, furnaces, appliances or cooking sources using coal, wood, oil, kerosene, or other fuels.
+Electric appliances are not carbon monoxide sources.

-3 4 5 6 7 8 9 CARBON MONOXIDE DETECTORS: The building owner (Landlord) shall install function detectors in the Premises and in any common areas, as required by law.
-Any CO detector maintained by Landlord if the Premises is in a building with three or more units.
-If the content (Tenant), or any government inspector, gives written notice to Landlord that a CO detector is removed, the Landlord shall repair or replace the nonfunctional or missing CO detector within notice.
-Tenant Responsibilities: shall maintain the CO detectors in the Premises if the Prefamily dwelling.
-Upon discovery that a CO detector in the Premises requires mainted immediately either provide any maintenance necessary to make that CO detector function dwelling) or provide Landlord with written notice regarding the required maintenance. rs in the Premises shall be occupant of such Premises on not functional or has been a 5 days after receipt of the mises is in a one- or 2-chance, Tenant agrees to
+12 CARBON MONOXIDE DETECTORS: The building owner (Landlord) shall install functional carbon monoxide (CO) 13 detectors in the Premises and in any common areas, as required by law.
+Any CO detectors in the Premises shall be 14 maintained by Landlord if the Premises is in a building with three or more units.
+If the occupant of such Premises 15 (Tenant), or any government inspector, gives written notice to Landlord that a CO detector is not functional or has been 16 removed, the Landlord shall repair or replace the nonfunctional or missing CO detector within 5 days after receipt of the 17 notice.

+Tenant Responsibilities: shall maintain the CO detectors in the Premises if the Premises is in a one- or 2family dwelling.
+Upon discovery that a CO detector in the Premises requires maintenance, Tenant agrees to immediately either provide any maintenance necessary to make that CO detector functional (if in a one- or 2-family dwelling) or provide Landlord with written notice regarding the required maintenance.

-2 READING/UNDERSTANDING: By signing and dating below, each Tenant acknowledges they carefully read this Notice. have received and
+READING/UNDERSTANDING: By signing and dating below, each Tenant acknowledges they have received and carefully read this Notice.

-:4 (X)
+24 (X)

-25 Date ▲
+25 Tenant's Signature ▲ Print Name ▶ Date 🔺

-7 Date ▲
+26 (X)

+27 Tenant's Signature ▲ Print Name ▶ Date 🔺

-8 (X)
+28 (X)

-9 Date ▲
+29 Tenant's Signature ▲ Print Name ► Date 🔺

 0 (X)

-1 Tenant's Signature ▲ Print Name ▶ Date ▲
+31 Tenant's Signature ▲ Print Name ▶ Date 🔺

-32 (X)

-Landlord/Agent's Signature ▲ Print Name Here ▶ Date ▲
+Landlord/Agent's Signature 🛕 Print Name Here 🕨